 What is a Bona Fide Marriage in U.S. Immigration?

-If you’re like many people, you’re entitled to a U.S. green card through marriage – but in order to get one, you’ll have to show U.S. immigration officials that you’re in a bona fide marriage.
+You may be entitled to a U.S. green card through marriage – but in order to get one, you’ll have to show U.S. immigration officials that you’re in a bona fide marriage.
 That means you must prove that you’re in a genuine relationship with your spouse.

 Proving it can be tougher than you think.
 Here’s what you need to know.

-What is a Bona Fide Marriage?
+What Is a Bona Fide Marriage?

 A bona fide marriage is a genuine marriage.
 You must be in a real relationship in order to gain any immigration benefits from the U.S. government, and you can rest assured that the government will check to ensure that your relationship is genuine.
-You cannot marry someone just to gain an immigration benefit; doing so is against the law, and it’s grounds for deportation.
+You cannot marry someone just to gain an immigration benefit; doing so is against the law, and it is grounds for deportation.
 If you’re caught in a fraudulent marriage, the U.S. government can have you removed from the country – and you may not be allowed to return, even if you have children or other family members here.

 Related: The ultimate guide to green card marriage